ianbollinger/haskell-style-guide/haskell-style.md

 ### Data types

-Constructor fields should be strict, unless there's an explicit reason to make them lazy.
-This avoids many common pitfalls caused by too much laziness and reduces the number of brain cycles the programmer has to spend thinking about evaluation order.
+Constructor fields should be strict unless there is an explicit reason to make them lazy.
+This avoids many common pitfalls caused by too much laziness and reduces the amount of time the programmer has to spend thinking about evaluation order.

 ```haskell